eTech-Source/commerce-karma-components-light/README.md

 Follow the above example.
 Using your own API key.
 This not recommended.
 It will be phased out with future updates.

 ## Deep dive on functions
-### injectCustomer
-Inject one or many customers into your application.

-#### Props
-- `filters: {name?: string, email?: string, city?: string}`: An optional  property allowing for custom filtering of customers.

-#### Built in behavior
-- When the query string is appended to the url the display customer(s).
-Query params include: `CK-name, CK-email, CK-city`.

 ### checkAuth
 Embed a sign in interface to your application.